 Check back often for updates.
-For further details of any scholarship contact Dennis.
+For further details of any scholarship contact Melissa.

 Please notify us of outside scholarship opportunities that can be added to this list.
 Be wary of potential scholarship scams.
 Do not submit an application that requires a fee or payment, asks for too much personal information or is also trying to sell something.
 If you are unsure whether a scholarship opportunity is legitimate, contact your financial aid counselor.